Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Introduction

 \changed{In the single-source shortest path problem, we are given a 2D CAT(0) complex of $n$ triangles and a source point $s$, and we wish to preprocess the complex in order to find the shortest path from $s$ to any query point $t$ quickly.
 We explore the shortest path map, which divides the space into regions where shortest paths from $s$ are combinatorially the same (i.e.~traverse the same sequence of edges and faces).
 We show that the shortest path map may have exponential size.
 An alternative, the ``last step shortest path map,'' has linear size and can be used to find shortest paths from $s$ in time proportional to the number of faces traversed by the path.
 We show how to construct the last step shortest path map in $O(n^2)$ preprocessing time and space for special cases.
-This generalizes two previous results: an algorithm by Chepoi and Maftuleac~\cite{Chepoi-Maftuleac} for the case of 2D CAT(0) rectangular complexes; and an algorithm by Maftuleac~\cite{Maftuleac} for the case of a 2D CAT(0) complex that is a \emph{topological 2-manifold with boundary} (i.e.~every edge is incident to at most two faces).
-In the latter case we improve the time bounds.}
+This generalizes \note{and unifies} two previous results: an algorithm by Chepoi and Maftuleac~\cite{Chepoi-Maftuleac} for the case of 2D CAT(0) rectangular complexes; and \note{an algorithm by Chen and Han~\cite{Chen-Han} specialized to the case of a 2D CAT(0) complex that is a \emph{topological 2-manifold with boundary} (i.e.~every edge is incident to at most two faces). } }

 The rest of the paper is organized as follows.
 Section~\ref{sec:background} contains further background on the problem, including existing algorithmic results for CAT(0) polyhedral complexes and applications to phylogenetics.
 Section~\ref{sec:preliminaries} reviews the relevant mathematics and tree space notation.
 Section~\ref{sec:convex-hull} gives our results for convex hulls, and Section~\ref{sec:shortest-paths} gives our results for shortest paths in 2D CAT(0) polyhedral complexes.
 Finally we give our conclusions in Section~\ref{sec:conclusions}.